Google PageSpeed Insights

 Enable Text Compression

-• Check if your server supports text compression.
-Kindly note that most modern web servers have built-in compression support.
+1. Check if your server supports compression: Most modern web servers have built-in support for text compression.

-• You can modify the configuration file for Apache servers to enable text compression.
+• Apache: Modify the server configuration file to enable text compression.

-• For IIS (Internet Information Services), you can enable compression through the IIS Manager:
+• IIS (Internet Information Services): Enable compression through IIS Manager:

 Use Video Formats for Animated Content

-1. First, in case you don’t have existing animated content, you should create it using graphic design software or obtain pre-made animations.
+1. Create or select animations: If you don’t already have animated content, design it using graphic software or use pre-made animations.

 Reduce the Impact of Third-Party Code

-How to do this?
-You can follow some strategies to minimize the impact of third-party code, as below;
+Here are strategies to minimize the impact of third-party code:

 properly size images